Sino-Tibetan languages: Van Driem (1997, 2001)

 Van Driem points to two main pieces of evidence establishing a special relationship between Sinitic and Bodic and thus placing Chinese within the Tibeto-Burman family.
-First, there are a number of parallels between the morphology of Old Chinese and the modern Bodic languages.
-Second, there is an impressive body of lexical cognates between the Chinese and Bodic languages, represented by the Kirantic language Limbu.
+First, there are some parallels between the morphology of Old Chinese and the modern Bodic languages.
+Second, there is a body of lexical cognates between the Chinese and Bodic languages, represented by the Kirantic language Limbu.

 In response, Matisoff notes that the existence of shared lexical material only serves to establish an absolute relationship between two language families, not their relative relationship to one another.
 Although some cognate sets presented by van Driem are confined to Chinese and Bodic, many others are found in Sino-Tibetan languages generally and thus do not serve as evidence for a special relationship between Chinese and Bodic.

-Van Driem (2001, 2014)
+Van Driem's "fallen leaves" model (2001, 2014)

-George van Driem (2001) has also proposed a "fallen leaves" model that lists dozens of well-established low-level groups while remaining agnostic about intermediate groupings of these.
+Van Driem has also proposed a "fallen leaves" model that lists dozens of well-established low-level groups while remaining agnostic about intermediate groupings of these.
 In the most recent version (van Driem 2014), 42 groups are identified (with individual languages highlighted in italics):